paulstatezny/backpack/notes/Learning How To Learn.md

 Testing yourself helps make sure you're not fooling yourself with "illusions of competence".
 Recall does this!
 Making mistakes in self-tests are valuable.
 They help you correct your thinking and thereby solidify the concept in your brain.

+# Procrastination and Memory

+Learning is achieved when you build understanding bit-by-bit, like a brick wall is made by brick-by-brick.
+You cannot "cram" understanding.
+Therefore, procrastination is a huge threat to learning.

+You can fight procrastination by building good habits.
+Habits are like zombies -- they're automatic, thoughtless processes.
+Habits can be good or bad.

+4 Parts of a Habit:
+1. The Cue (e.g. receiving a text)
+2. The Routine (How your respond to the cue, e.g. getting distracted from work)
+3. The Reward (The thing that releases "pleasure" feelings in the brain, e.g. moving your mind's focus away from difficult work)
+4. The Belief (e.g. "I can't avoid looking at texts when I receive them")

+Ways to build good habits and battle procrastination:
+ - Watch for procrastination cues, and challenge the beliefs behind them.
+ - "Eat your frogs first every day" (Do the unpleasant things on your to-do list first, to avoid procrastination)
+ - Delay rewards until you finish a task that you're tempted to procrastinate on.
+ - Keep a task list / planner journal so your "four tentacles" (of your "Octopus of Attention" -- representing your working memory slots) are not constantly having to juggle your todo list.

+## Product vs Process

+It's "products" (end goals) that tend to tempt us to procrastinate.
+(E.g. I need to finish this *homework assignment*, I need to be *ready for that presentation*, I need to *finish building the static UI*, I need to *lose 20 pounds*.)

+"Processes" (e.g. *spending time reading*, *doing research for a presentation*, *exercising*) don't tempt us to procrastinate as much.
+Focusing on processes makes it easier to build a habit.
+They allow us to do the unpleasant tasks that need to be done.

+For example, instead of focusing on "I need to lose 20 pounds", forget about that and focus on having a schedule of working out 4 times a week for 40 minutes each.
+Do that, and before you know it you've started losing weight.

+## Quitting Time

+Planning your quitting time is important!
+It can help you not procrastinate.

+## Procrastination and Willpower

+If you're going to use willpower to fight procrastination (you should!) it's only going to be effective if you fight it at one point -- your reaction to The Cue.